 CFUW has been working to improve the status of women and to promote human rights, public education, social justice, and peace.
 Every year, CFUW awards close to $1 million to women to help them pursue post-secondary studies.
 CFUW also provides funding for library and creative arts awards.

-What did they fund?: The Kimberley foundation donated $1,000 so that our staff could delivery library resources to community members who are not able to visit the library during the COVID-19 pandemic.
+What else did they fund?: In 2021, the Kimberley foundation donated $1,000 so that our staff could delivery library resources to community members who are not able to visit the library during the COVID-19 pandemic.
 We are thrilled to offer this service to those at risk.
 A big thank you from all of us!

 Lanark Highlands Municipal Grant Committee